 - stopping illegal poaching of all animals including elephant, which is increasing.

-- raising funds to help with the upkeep of nature trails, sign boarding, a tree house, picnic and camp sites, visitor centre at Gede, etc. Today much is lost or in poor repair.
-Nonetheless, seven guides available to visitors offer extraordinary knowledge and make a trip into Sokoke a magical experience.
+- raising funds to help with the upkeep of nature trails, roads, sign boarding, picnic and camp sites, education centre at Gede etc. Today much is lost or in poor repair.